 With a historic campus not far from the downtown and the Assiniboine River, Brandon University is a small school in a prairie city of about 46,000, a few hours drive from Winnipeg or Regina.
-Despite its size, there is a full complement of faculties, from fine arts to business to pre-professional programs in 19 areas, including agriculture, dentistry and veterinary medicine.
-The school of music has a strong reputation.
+Despite its size, there is a full complement of faculties, from fine arts to business to pre-professional programs in 19 areas, including law, dentistry and veterinary medicine.
 Brandon’s students enjoy an excellent student-to-faculty ratio and one of the lowest tuitions in Canada.
 There’s a large focus on Aboriginal Canadians, reﬂected in language courses in Ojibwe, Cree, Dakota and more, as well as in the impressive collection of Aboriginal literature—one of the largest in North America—housed at the John E. Robbins Library.
+In addition, a recently introduced initiative helps Aboriginal students get the skills and prerequisites needed to enter the school’s nursing and psychiatric nursing programs.
 “Brandon University’s strengths lie in its focus on academic success and the student experience,” says president Gervan Fearon.
 “We support post-secondary educational needs within the western Manitoba region and beyond with a strong collaboration and engagement with First Nations, Metis and Inuit communities to deliver customized educational programs.”
-Fitness buffs and athletes will gravitate to the new Healthy Living Centre, which includes three gymnasiums and an indoor track.
+Fitness buffs will gravitate to the new Healthy Living Centre, which includes three gymnasiums and an indoor track.

 • Applied Disaster and Emergency Studies: Introduces students to the technological, cultural and environmental risks of disaster with an emphasis on the social and physical factors involved.
 Grads are skilled for work in all aspects of emergency management.